 For the face, aim for a nickel size amount.
-Or, if using Emme Diane Tinted Mineral SPF 40 or Illuminating SPF 58, you will need 2 full pumps.
+Or, if using Emme Diane Tinted Mineral SPF 40 or Pure Protection SPF 40, you will need 2 full pumps.

 For the body, you should apply about 2 tablespoons, or if you’re a visual person, about one shot glass full.
 If you are using a spray sunscreen, getting the exact amount can be tricky.
 As a general rule of thumb ensure that you apply it generously to your body until an even sheen appears on your skin, then use your hands to blend it in.

 How you apply your sunscreen matters more than you might think!

 To ensure you get an even barrier of sun protection on your face, I always recommend using my press/pat method when applying a physical sunscreen.
 To do this, first warm the sunscreen between your fingertips.
 Then, with a pressing action, evenly distribute onto the skin and lightly feather until blended.
 This is similar to how you would apply foundation!

 If you rub or massage your sunscreen on like a lotion the application might be uneven resulting in parts of your face being vulnerable to the sun.